Pelto/actor-lab/README.md

 # Leaderboard

-This is a small labb on how to use actors.
+This is a small lab on how to use actors.

 ## Requirements
 The following is needed: